Serving Boulder County Since 1949

 Also, talk to teens about how alcohol can affect food allergies.
 Drinking can lower the threshold for a reaction and impair judgment, which may lead to accidental exposure or a delay in seeking help.
 These conversations are critical as teens gain more independence.

-At Boulder Medical Center – Louisville, our Allergy, Asthma, and Immunology team provides comprehensive support for families managing food allergies in children and adults.
-From emergency action planning to food allergy testing and treatment, we’re here to help your child stay safe this summer.
+Our experienced Allergy Team in Boulder and Louisville, CO can provide comprehensive support for families managing food allergies in children and adults, from emergency action planning to food allergy testing and treatment.
+Schedule an appointment for your child today!

 BACK